uptane/uptane-standard/uptane-standard.md

 Uptane is a secure software update framework for ground vehicles.
 This document describes procedures to enable programmers for OEMs and suppliers to securely design and implement this framework in a manner that better protects connected units on ground vehicles.
 Integrating Uptane as outlined in the sections that follow can reduce the ability of attackers to compromise critical systems.
 It also assures a faster and easier recovery process when a compromise occurs.

-These instructions specify the components necessary for a compliant implementation.
+These instructions specify the components necessary for a conformant implementation.
 Individual implementers can make their own technological choices within those requirements.
 This flexibility makes Uptane adaptable to the many customized update solutions used by manufacturers.
 If implementers wish to have compatible formats, they can use POUFs.
 POUFs contain a description of implementation choices as well as data binding formats.
 An implementer who adopts a POUF, as well as the Uptane Standard, will be able to interoperate with other implementations using that POUF.

 # Terminology